zatton/Rythm.js/README.md

 Contribute
 ==========

-Any pull request will be apreciated.
+Any pull request will be appreciated.
 You can start coding on this project following this steps :
  + Fork the project
  + Clone your repository
  + run ```npm install```